microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaAttributeSet.md

 Adds a new Microsoft Entra ID attribute set object.

-In delegated scenarios with work or school accounts, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the necessary permissions.
-The Attribute Definition Administrator is the only privileged role supported for this operation.
+The signed-in user must be assigned one of the following directory roles:

+- Attribute Definition Administrator

 ## Examples